HyperAdapt: Simple High-Rank Adaptation: High-Rank Parameter-Efficient Fine-Tuning

 It is a well-known phenomenon that over-parameterization of neural networks facilitates easier optimization \cite{du2019gradientdescentprovablyoptimizes}.
 Empirical scaling laws\cite{kaplan2020scalinglawsneurallanguage, hoffmann2022trainingcomputeoptimallargelanguage} show that increasing parameters reliably decreases loss, suggesting that larger parameter spaces provide models with more flexibility during training.
 At the matrix level, allowing updates to affect many orthogonal directions can make adaptation more expressive than constraining updates to a small subspace.
 Low-rank approaches tailor a handful of directions, whereas high-rank adaptation leverages more directions and can lead to better learning, but is typically memory and compute-intensive.

 Pre-trained weight matrices are typically full-rank and already encode many useful directions from the pre-training stage.
-If we can efficiently reweigh those existing directions, rather than introduce new ones, we can induce high-rank updates with a tiny parameter budget (see \autoref{fig:transformation_vis}).
-This perspective motivates three principles underlying our approach: (i) exploit directions already present in the pre-trained weight matrix; (ii) combine them efficiently to obtain expressive updates; and (iii) use fewer trainable parameters to reweight existing directions than to learn new ones from scratch.
+If we can efficiently reweigh those existing directions, rather than introduce new ones, we can induce high-rank updates with a small parameter budget (see \autoref{fig:transformation_vis}).
+This perspective motivates three principles underlying our approach: (i) exploit directions already present in the pre-trained weight matrix; (ii) combine them efficiently to obtain expressive updates; and (iii) use fewer trainable parameters to reweigh existing directions than learn new ones from scratch.

 To efficiently adapt a pre-trained matrix, we propose a constrained high-rank update.
-Rather than introducing new low-rank factors, we scale the rows and columns of the pre-trained weights to reweight and recombine its existing directions, yielding a high-rank update with only $n+m$ trainable parameters for an $n\times m$ matrix.
+Rather than introducing new low-rank factors, we scale the rows and columns of the pre-trained weights to reweigh and recombine its existing directions, yielding a high-rank update with only $n+m$ trainable parameters for an $n\times m$ matrix.
 This preserves parameter efficiency while exposing many update directions already encoded in the model, improving adaptability without the cost of dense updates.
-Empirically, our updates realize high normalized rank across most transformer modules (near 1.0 in many layers, see \autoref{sec:rank_analysis}), consistent with the idea that \methodname{} exposes many descent directions while keeping just $n+m$ trainable parameters.
+Empirically, our updates realize high normalized rank across most transformer modules (near 1.0 in many layers, see \autoref{sec:rank_analysis}), consistent with the idea that \methodname{} exposes many descent directions with a small number of parameters.

 In this work, we introduce \methodname{}, a parameter-efficient fine-tuning method that achieves high-rank transformations by constraining the form of the update rather than its rank.
-Given a pre-trained weight matrix $\mathrm{W_0} \in \mathbb{R}^{n \times m}$, we define the fine-tuned $\Delta \mathrm{W}$ to be:
+Given a pre-trained weight matrix $\mathrm{W_0} \in \mathbb{R}^{n \times m}$, we define the fine-tuned update $\Delta \mathrm{W}$ to be:

 where $\mathrm A \in \mathbb{R}^{n \times n}$ and $\mathrm B \in \mathbb{R}^{m \times m}$ are diagonal matrices.
 Substituting {$\mathrm{\Delta W}$} into \autoref{eq:W_prime_update} yields: